Plane Crazy (video game): Levels

 Border Dash - a canyon map that features short sections over water and in a town.

 Dockland Dive - a map that takes place in an industrial area with sections flying through a cooling tower, through sewers and over water.

 Monument Rush - a canyon map that features a couple of water sections and caves.

 Volcano Rapids - a map that takes place high up in a volcano with sections flying through a jungle, over lava and water, in ancient ruins and, notably, through a waterfall.

 Sin City Run - a map that takes place entirely in a neon lit city at night.

 Drain Stormin (PS1 Exclusive) - a map that takes place in a series of storm drains.

+Power-ups

+Nitro - A short burst of speed.

+MiniNitro - A weaker but more sustained speed boost.